The full moment problem on subsets of probabilities and point configurations: Realizability of Radon measures in terms of moment functions

-In the rest of this section, we are going to present different applications of Theorem~\ref{MainThm1} and Corollary \ref{MainThm2}, giving concrete necessary and sufficient condition to solve the full Problem \ref{RealProb} for any starting sequence $m\in\mathcal{F}\left(\mathcal{R}(\RR^{d})\right)$ and for some well-known infinite dimensional $K$ of $\R(\RR^d)$.
+In the rest of this section, we are going to present different applications of Theorem~\ref{MainThm1} and Corollary~\ref{MainThm2}, giving concrete necessary and sufficient condition to solve the full Problem \ref{RealProb} for any starting sequence $m\in\mathcal{F}\left(\mathcal{R}\right)$ and for some well-known subset $K$ of $\R(\RR^d)$.

-\subsection{The moment problem on the space of sub-probabilities $\mathcal{SP}(\RR^d)$}
+\subsection{The moment problem on the space of sub-probabilities $\mathcal{R}_{sub}(\RR^d)$}